vervainglobal logo

 A Choice of Home

 For those who really want to take control of their data, it's possible to host your very own Matrix homeserver!
 Running your own server means messages sent between you and friends on that server are wholly owned by you, and are visible only to you and them.
 No big company is able to see your data, or sell it off for their own profit.
 Federation to other servers is entirely optional, so if you want to keep your server private for just you and others you've invited, you can do so.
+Self hosting a server from scratch is a little more advanced than many would be comfortable with, however there are paid setups available that cost about the price of a Starbucks coffee each month.
+These come ready to use and all you have to do is connect your app and invite your friends.

 A really cool feature of Matrix is you don't have to use one app that's forced on you, unlike most chat services.
 It's like how you could choose from Outlook, Gmail or a variety of other apps to access your email.
 Matrix has apps that behave like your favourite chat app, or apps that are like Discord or Slack.
-There are even apps that are being developed for accessing the metaverse over Matrix.
+There's a lot of different apps out there, some of which are relatively easy to use, and others that are for more advanced users or developers.
+For those just stepping into the world of Matrix, consider trying Element or Cinny.
+These are well developed apps that let you get straight to chatting.
+Apps that let you access Matrix servers are commonly known as "clients".

 The Vervain Global Matrix Server